HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 How to Clean Composite Decking: A 5-Step Guide

-If you own a wood deck, you probably dread cleaning it before family gatherings or a barbecue.
-On the contrary, if you have a composite deck, you probably don’t even bat an eye about cleaning — because these materials are so low-maintenance, you might only need to do a quick sweep to get it looking good.
+If you own a wood deck, you probably dread cleaning before family gatherings or a barbecue.
+(Not to mention other time- and cost-intensive wood maintenance like sanding, sealing, and staining!)
+But if you have a composite deck, you probably don’t even bat an eye at the thought of cleaning and maintenance.

 Composite decks are engineered to last longer with fewer maintenance requirements.
 But, as with all finer things, you still need to ensure they withstand the test of time.
 In other words, you need to learn how to clean composite decking the right way.